lucasmnxavierrj/Javascript/README.md

 A responsive navbar.

-*In this project I learned that I couldn't just show the mobile-nav by overlaping the CSS style 'display:none', I had to create a separate class with the display style and remove/add it accordingly the button press.
-This project was also good to remember some CSS animation elements, like transform, transition, etc.*
+*In this project I implemented a arrow function on the window event 'resize'.
+Learned about the CSS Specifity, with the overlap of the 'display' style via javascript and It also made me remember some CSS animation elements, like transform, transition, etc.*

+ - **5_Sidebar**

+A dinamic sidebar.

+*In this project I made a sidebar the would slide-in based on the click event of the hamburger icon.
+I used CSS Keyframes to make the animations of the hamburger icon and the slide-in effect of the sidebar.
+Used javascript to manipulate the css styles.*